huggingface/blog/pretraining-bert.md

 bert_tokenizer.save_pretrained("tokenizer")
 ```

-We push the tokenizer to [Hugging Face Hub](https://huggingface.co/models) for later training our model.
+We push the tokenizer to the [Hugging Face Hub](https://huggingface.co/models) for later training our model.

 ```python
 # you need to be logged into push the tokenizer